Get the worry-free services and expert support you need to start your business in Florida today.

 Check the State of Florida Business & Regulation website to see what licenses you may need.
 You can also check with your registered agent whose job it is to help you stay compliant.

 Your taxpayer identification number helps you with everything from payroll taxes to opening bank accounts.
 For a sole prop, this could be your social security number.
-Other types of businesses need to apply to the IRS for an employer identification number (EIN).
+Other types of businesses need to apply to the IRS for an EIN.
 Sole props can apply for one, too.

 Along with permits and licenses, you need to finalize your business insurance, register your company’s domain name, and reserve any social media handles.
 You also need to open a bank account for your business.

 It’s important to keep your personal and business expenses separate.
 A business bank account allows you to track your business finances.
 This is important when tax time comes around because it simplifies the process.
 A business account also allows you to take credit card payments.
 You can’t do that with a personal checking or savings account.
 Last of all, having a bank account for your business makes it easier to grow your business or sell it when you’re ready.

 Our ZenBusiness Money service makes it simple for you to track your income and expenses, as well as manage clients.
 We also make tax time simpler by tracking your financial records for you.

 A website is your most basic form of marketing.
 It’s also the most important.
 Your website gives potential customers more information about your products or services.
 It also gives them a way to buy, ask questions, or set up appointments.
 We at ZenBusiness now offer website building services.
 We make it fast and simple to get your business launched online.

 You can also print marketing materials like business cards, brochures, and postcards.
 These are physical ways to get your brand and message in front of people.